...

 Screenshot of Klook app messages confirming pickup details and post-tour follow-up from Cozy Bay Cruise

-Confirmation messages from Cozy Bay via Klook — everything was smooth, clear, and on time.
+Confirmation messages from Cozy Bay via Klook.

 Tour guide Binh speaking to passengers on the Cozy Bay Cruise bus at the start of the Ha Long Bay day tour